ietf-wg-alto/draft-ietf-alto-path-vector/specification.md

 ## Hierarchy and Inheritance

 There is no hierarchy or inheritance for properties associated with ANEs.

+# ALTO Resource Entity Domain Export

+## Resource Type: costmap

+### Entity Domain Export {#costmap-ede}

+If a `costmap` typed resource supports `path-vector` cost mode, it can export an `ane` typed entity domain defined by the union of all sets of ANE names, where each set of ANE names are a `path-vector` mode cost value in this `costmap` typed resource.

+## Resource Type: endpointcost

+### Entity Domain Export {#ec-ede}

+If an `endpointcost` typed resource supports `path-vector` cost mode, it can export an `ane` typed entity domain defined by the union of all sets of ANE names, where each set of ANE names are a `path-vector` mode cost value in this `endpointcost` typed resource.

 <!--
 This document specifies a new cost metric: `ane-path`.
 This cost metric